 Can Magnesium Oil Help Your Skin?

-The reason is that there can be gastrointestinal side effects with certain forms of magnesium when taken orally.
+One reason they suggest a topical form is that certain forms of magnesium can cause gastrointestinal side effects when taken orally.

 Magnesium oil seems like a much less risky version of magnesium that can be absorbed through your skin.